VerbVerbs

 What Does “bangon” Mean in Bisaya?

 In Bisaya (Cebuano), bangon translates to to wake up / to get up from bed.
-The word has multiple closely related meanings: to wake up, to get up from bed, all used depending on context.
+The word covers closely related meanings — to wake up, to get up from bed — the right one depends on context.

 Bisaya word